Keystone logo

 Tuition Fees & Scholarships

 Tuition fees for degree programs in Norway may vary.
-However, in general, education at public universities is free for all students.
-To cover the rest of the costs, there’s plenty of scholarship opportunities.
+However, in general, education at public universities is free for all students from the EU/EEA.
+To cover the rest of the costs, there are plenty of scholarship opportunities.

 Language & Culture